 Generating qualified leads is already hard, but with so much in motion, it can be even harder to defend that lead quality to external stakeholders.
 Not everyone loves lead scoring, but for complex customer journeys and justifying marketing spend, defensible lead scoring can be the difference between adding and removing someone from your team.

-In this article, we’ll focus on setting up lead scoring in Eloqua and using it to maximize the effectiveness of sales and marketing.
+In this article, we’ll focus on setting up lead scoring in Eloqua and using it to maximize sales and marketing effectiveness.

 What is lead scoring?